dufernandes/advent-of-code-2023/README.md

 Here are some Java solutions for the [Advent of code challenges of 2023](https://adventofcode.com/2023).
 Each challenge can be run using the `public static main(String[] args)` method, or by running `mvn clean verify`, which run all tests.
 These tests call all methods which solve the problems at hand.

+Solutions written in Java, with Maven setup in ordere to run tests for each day.
+Problems solved independently where possible, with references cited where external resources helped.

 ## Challenges

 - [Day 01 instructions: Trebuchet](https://adventofcode.com/2023/day/1) - challenge at [day 01 folder](src/main/java/advent/of/code/year_2023/day01)